spacemossman/CS30-major-project/proposal.md

 - a loading/menu screen
 - three separte rooms to explore
 - different descirptions if an object is clicked more than once
+- two npcs to talk to (a nurse and a kid)